Published on 3rd June 2015

 Crooked Mouth – One Bright Midnight

 Constantly reviewing new albums does have its downside, especially as it seldom allows the time to reflect upon or backtrack to albums reviewed in the past.
 So always a pleasant treat when a new offering allows the opportunity to dig out a band’s back catalogue.
 In the case of Edinburgh based collective Crooked Mouth this begins with their self-titled debut from 2003 followed four years later by Hold In The Sun (2007).
-Not entirely the case here though, as the band’s debut does enjoy regular plays, although sadly I seem to have mislaid my copy of Hold In The Sun.
+Catching up is not entirely the case here though, as the band’s debut does enjoy regular plays, although sadly I seem to have mislaid my copy of Hold In The Sun.

 So before moving on to the new album, time to look back on the first album and, as is always the case when it comes out of the CD rack, it is a welcome and enjoyable experience.
 There are some cracking tracks on this album and none more than the delicate and mournful Acrobat…

 But its now time to move forward twelve years for the release of the new album, One Bright Midnight.
 I was pleased, given the gap, that the band have remained fairly intact.
 Guitarist and composer Ken Campbell remains at the helm along with Kenny Haig on lead vocals, and the delightful Lynne Campbell and Eilidh Maclean, (I’m presuming that this is the same Eilidh under her married name), on support vocals.
 Drummer Tony Hodge also remains and on keyboards, Ali(son) Mitchell, who played flute on the debut album.
 Changes as far as I can see are in bass department and with guest musician Rob Townsend (Steve Hackett band) on saxophone.